Horocycle dynamics: new invariants and eigenform loci in the stratum H(1,1): Introduction

 There is a fundamental difference between homogeneous spaces and strata of translation surfaces, in connection with these vector fields.
 On homogeneous spaces, natural vector fields can be integrated to define group actions on the space, and the centralizer and the normalizer subgroups of the $U$-action play an important role in studying the dynamics.
 In the case of strata, motion in the real Rel directions is not globally defined; i.e. the solution curves for the differential equation defined by these vector fields may not be defined for all times.
-This implies that the centralizer and normalizer of the horocycle flow make sense locally but do not correspond to globally defined actions of Lie groups (in \cite{EMM} this is discussed using the terminology of ``pseudo group-actions'', which we will avoid favoring the language of geometric structures and vector fields).
-The domain of well-defined motion in the $Z$ and $N$ directions are invariants of a $U$-invariant ergodic measure $\mu$, which we denote by $Z^{(\mu)}, N^{(\mu)}$ (see \S \ref{subsec: none of the above}).
-Moreover within these domain of well-defined motion, are Lie groups $Z_\mu, \, N_\mu$ which do act on $\supp \, \mu$ and are the stabilizer subgroups of $\mu$ within the centralizer and normalizer (see \S \ref{subsec: group of a measure}).
+This implies that the centralizer and normalizer of the horocycle flow make sense locally but do not correspond to globally defined actions of Lie groups.
+In \cite{EMM} issues related to locally defined flows are discussed using the terminology of `pseudo group-actions'.
+We will avoid this terminology here and instead use the more standard language of vector fields and the trajectories they generate.

-An additional invariant is a ``horizontal data diagram'' $\Xi(\mu)$ (see \S \ref{subsec: separatrix diagram}), recording topological and geometric structure left invariant by the $U$-action.
-This includes the number and length of horizontal saddle connections, the topology of the complements, and the incidence of these saddle connections at singularities.